akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 :  @@snip [deployment.yml](/samples/replicated/shopping-cart-service-scala/kubernetes/deployment.yml) { }

-Build the image and deploy in the same way as described previously.
+Build the image in `replicated-shopping-cart-service` directory and deploy in the same way as described previously.

 Scala
 :  ```